JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 Post-Invasion many of the surviving humans sought shelter underground, forming small communities founded on the ideas of equality of man, peace, and kindness to all living things.
 These communities quickly collapsed due to infighting about who was more equal, peaceful, and kind.

-No-one knows what first drew the Aliens to Earth, but we suspect it was our raspberry jam technology.
+No-one knows what first drew the Aliens to Earth, but we suspect it was our raspberry jam.

 ### Not Included

+# Abil Ideas

+- Nuclear Blast, unlocks after certain amount of score
+- bouncing weapon, does friendly damage too
+-